-Peripheral arthritis occurs in approximately 10% – 20% of people with inflammatory bowel disease, either Crohn’s disease or ulcerative colitis.
-Some patients actually present with the inflammatory arthritis before the diagnosis of inflammatory bowel disease is recognized.
+Inflammatory bowel disease (IBD) (Johns Hopkins image), which includes Crohn’s disease and ulcerative colitis, is an autoimmune process involving inflammation of the gout, However, IBD frequently presents with symptoms outside of the GI tract.
+One of the more common symptoms can be arthritis, which occurs in approximately 10% – 20% of people with IBD.
+In fact, some patients even present with the arthritis before the diagnosis of IBD is recognized.
 The disease may begin at any age, but occurs most often in young adults, affecting males and females in equal distribution.

-The pattern of the peripheral arthritis is variable.
-It commonly affects the lower extremity joints.
-Deformities are rare and the arthritis tends to be non-erosive.
-In ulcerative colitis the activity of the peripheral arthritis parallels the activity of the bowel inflammation.
+The pattern of the arthritis is variable, but it commonly affects the lower extremity joints, such as the knees and hips.
+Joint deformities are rare, and the arthritis tends to not cause erosive damage.
+In ulcerative colitis, the activity of the arthritis often parallels the activity of the bowel inflammation.